Date Released: Cancelled

 Simon Jeffery, president of Sega, said “With Obsidian Entertainment’s development pedigree, they were our first choice to bring the Alien franchise to the RPG universe.
 They are the only developer for us that could effectively combine the Alien mythology with compelling RPG gameplay to create the ultimate Alien experience.”
 Feargus Urquhart, CEO of Obsidian Entertainment also said “We are thrilled to be working with the great production and publishing teams at Sega to deliver the ultimate in-depth Alien experience to gamers worldwide.
 Building an epic RPG with a license as heralded as the Alien franchise is truly a great honor.”

 When AvP was announced in February 2009, Sega announced that development on the game had been “indefinitely suspended”.
 No reason had been given.
 It was reported that several employees at Obsidian had lost their jobs.
 The game was officially cancelled in June 2009.
 Both Sega and Obsidian confirmed it and Obsidian removed their Aliens RPG forum shortly after.
-Again, no reason was given, however our sources told us Obsidian weren’t meeting their goals and building levels took much longer than anticipated.

 “At this point, SEGA has no plans to move forward with the Aliens RPG.
 The Aliens franchise offers us so much content to choose from that we feel it important to take a step back and carefully consider the type of game we want to release.
 We plan to continue working with the Aliens franchise and ask fans to be patient and stay tuned for more information about what SEGA has coming out for the Aliens series of games, starting with the upcoming Alien vs. Predator game.
 We are very excited about and focused on Alien vs. Predator, which promises gamers a fantastic single player game and an equally compelling multiplayer experience.
 We are confident that it provides all the excitement and fun that the Aliens and Predator fans are looking for!”